vfalmado/Post-installation-script/README.md

 ## Installed packages
 Flatpaks and Snaps are needed for the script to work, which must be previously enabled.
-**Snaps:** Authy
+**Snaps:** Authy and Multipass
-**Flatpaks:** Akregator, Bitwarden, Discord, Todoist, Kdenlive, GIMP, Joplin, Mendeley, OBS Studio, Spotify, Steam, Tellico and ZapZap
+**Flatpaks:** Akregator, Bitwarden, ClamTK, Discord, Todoist, Kdenlive, GIMP, Joplin, Mendeley, OBS Studio, Spotify, Steam, Tellico and ZapZap
-**Official repository:** Firefox Developer Edition, LibreOffice, Lutris and Telegram
+**Official repository:** GParted, Firefox Developer Edition, LibreOffice, Lutris and Telegram

 ## Uninstalled packages
 No packages are currently uninstalled.